Inbibo/adonisfx_docs/docs/maya/sensors.md

 # Sensors

-AdonisFX Sensors are nodes in charge of interpreting data extracted from transform nodes and compute information that can be fed into the deformers to alter their behaviour.
-Sensors work in combination with [Locators](locators) to display the computed information in an intuitive way using colouring.
-To be able to display the information computed from the sensors, remappers are used to convert the computed data (e.g. angle) to a valid value in a given range of activation that will drive the colouring of the locators and the activation of an AdnMuscle for example.
+AdonisFX Sensors are nodes in charge of interpreting data extracted from transform nodes and compute information that can be fed into the deformers to alter their behavior.
+Sensors work in combination with [Locators](locators) to display the computed information in an intuitive way using coloring.
+To be able to display the information computed from the sensors, remappers are used to convert the computed data (e.g. angle) to a valid value in a given range of activation that will drive the coloring of the locators and the activation of an AdnMuscle for example.

 ## AdnSensorPosition